quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part61_Subtest_9_Assem.md

 Background context: The difference in wage can be calculated by subtracting the hourly rates of two employees.

 :p Brian and Christina work at different wages.
-Brian earns $8 per hour, while Christina earns $10.50 per hour.
+Brian earns $8 per hour, while Christina earns$10.50 per hour.
 What is their combined earnings gap?
 ??x
-The difference in their hourly wages is \(10.50 - 8 = 2.50\).
+The difference in their hourly wages is $10.50 - 8 = 2.50$.
 x??

 ---